 - How do we all live together? – championing equality

-During 2017/18 three linked visits took place at Scotia Works in Sheffield, including Philosophy for Children (P4C) and visits to the Grayson Perry Tapestry at the Graves Art Gallery.
-The tapestry’s depiction of what it means to be British sparked some exciting discussion on ‘British Values’.
+During 2022/23 linked visits took place at Scotia Works in Sheffield, including Philosophy for Children (P4C) and visits to the Grayson Perry Tapestry at the Graves Art Gallery and the Yorkshire Sculpture Park.

 Benefits to Students